Recipe Easy Lunch Ideas Kids Can Make Themselves

 (Scroll down to get the ingredients and instructions for our Packable Tortilla Pizzas)

-Try our very uncomplicated Uncrustables.
-These simple sandwiches skip the crust and make fun shapes using cookie cutters.
-After making a sandwich on our organic soft wheat bread (or your family’s house favourite), kids can cut off the crusts using a large cookie-cutter and then use a smaller cutter to create a seal that transforms a traditional sandwich into a magic pocket full of yum!
+Try our very uncomplicated stuffed crust-free sandwiches.
+These simple handhelds skip the crust and make fun shapes using cookie cutters.
+After making a sandwich on our organic Soft Wheat bread (or your family’s house favourite), kids can cut off the crusts using a large cookie-cutter and then use a smaller cutter to create a seal that transforms a traditional sandwich into a magic pocket full of yum!

-(Scroll down to get the ingredients and instructions for our Uncrustables Stuffed Crust-free Sandwiches)
+(Scroll down to get the ingredients and instructions for our Sprouted Stuffed Crust-free Sandwiches)

 Healthy DIY Lunch Packing Station for Kids